 After local delicacies at their very best?
-Want to get to know more about village traditions?
-Then there’s nowhere better to head to than the quaint villages of the island, with vibrant festivals coming to life throughout September set to make you drool.
+Want to get better acquainted with village traditions?
+There’s nowhere better to head to than the quaint villages of the island, with vibrant festivals coming to life throughout September.
 Here are some great events outlined by My Cyprus Insider that are worth a visit.

 1. Pastry and Baking Goods Festival, Galata